 Last month Adobe announced that it would soon launch Document Cloud, a cross-platform solution that expands to mobile devices some of the features previously only found on desktop clients.
-Read More
+The most immediate drastic change for Android users, however, is the new interface, Read More

 The Adobe Reader Android app has received another update, but you're going to have to hand over some money to take advantage of all of its new features.
 Adobe has rolled out new "Adobe PDF Pack" and "ExportPDF," which users can purchase from within the app.
 The former let users convert documents into PDFs, while the latter does just the opposite.
 Read More